gregwebs/hamlet.js/README.md

 ```

 The library currently does not try to pretty print the resulting html, although it wouldn't be hard to do.
-Note the mustache style interpolation `{{var}}`.
-I have never had the opportunity to use mustache templates - this was simply easier to implement than some alternatives.
+Note the interpolation `#{var}}`.
+You can use other interpolation styles by changing the RegExp Hamlet.templateSettings.interpolate.
 You can put any javascript you would like in the interpolation.

 ## Overview